-- "The use of a bottom flange RBS or a bottom flange bolted bracket, with the existing low toughness beam flange groove welds left in-place, provided no significant improvement in performance as compared to the pre-Northridge welded flange-bolted web connection." - "The use of a bottom flange RBS, combined with the replacement of top and bottom beam flange groove welds with high toughness weld metal, provided plastic rotations on the order of 0.02 to 0.025 radian.
+• "The use of a bottom flange RBS or a bottom flange bolted bracket, with the existing low toughness beam flange groove welds left in-place, provided no significant improvement in performance as compared to the pre-Northridge welded flange-bolted web connection."

+- "The use of a bottom flange RBS, combined with the replacement of top and bottom beam flange groove welds with high toughness weld metal, provided plastic rotations on the order of 0.02 to 0.025 radian.
 The presence of a composite slab had little effect on the performance of this retrofit technique." - "The addition of a welded bottom haunch, with the existing low toughness beam flange groove welds left in-place, resulted in significantly improved connection performance.
 The performance of this retrofit technique was significantly influenced by the presence or absence of a composite concrete floor slab.
 In the absence of a concrete floor slab, the welded bottom haunch specimens developed plastic rotations of 0.015 to 0.025 radian.
 When a concrete floor slab was present, the specimens developed plastic rotations in excess of 0.03 radian.
-Consequently, the composite concrete floor slab provided a significant beneficial effect for the bottom welded haunch connection."

-• "The use of bolted brackets at the top and bottom flanges provided plastic rotations in excess of 0.03 radian."
+Consequently, the composite concrete floor slab provided a significant beneficial effect for the bottom welded haunch connection." - "The use of bolted brackets at the top and bottom flanges provided plastic rotations in excess of 0.03 radian."

-Note that, for seismic retrofit, Uang et al. (2000) and Yu et al (2000) showed that the welded haunch scheme (Fig. 1) eliminates the need to modify the existing groove weld of the top flange.
+Note that, for seismic retrofit, Uang et al. and Yu et al. showed that the welded haunch scheme (Figure 1) eliminates the need to modify the existing groove weld of the top flange.
 They also demonstrated that conventional beam theory cannot provide a reliable prediction of the flexural stresses in the groove welded joint, and proposed a simplified model that considers the interaction of forces and deformation compatibility between the beam and the haunch, in-turn used to develop a step-by-step design procedure.

-Figure 1: Model of Welded Haunched Retrofit Scheme (Chia-Ming Uang, University of California, San Diego, personal communication, 2004)
+Figure 1: Model of welded haunched retrofit scheme (Chia-Ming Uang, University of California, San Diego, personal communication, 2004)

-The AISC Design Guide No. 12, Modification of Existing Welded Steel Moment Frame Connections for Seismic Resistance (Gross et al 1999) was produced as a result of this research program.
-Civjan et al. (2000a, 2000b, 2001) also provide information on this research program.
+The AISC Design Guide No. 12, Modification of Existing Welded Steel Moment Frame Connections for Seismic Resistance was produced as a result of this research program.
+Civjan et al. also provide information on this research program.

-As part of a broader research effort to improve knowledge on the behavior of moment connections recommended by FEMA-350, Hajjar et al (2003) investigated the adequacy of the design provisions for column stiffening, including both continuity and doubler plate detailing, for non-seismic and seismic design conditions, and proposed alternative column stiffener details.
-Component testing included monotonically loaded pull-plate experiments (Prochnow et al. 2000), cyclically loaded beam-to-column connections (Lee et al. 2002), and parametric finite element analyses (Ye et al. 2000; Webster, 2000).
-They concluded (Hajjar et al. 2003) that the "AISC non-seismic design provisions for local web yielding and local flange bending are reasonable and slightly conservative in calculating the need for column stiffening."
-They also provided new design equations for the limit states of local flange bending and local web yielding in fully-restrained moment connections, and presented a doubler plate details that avoids welding to the column k-line, and that performed satisfactorily under monotonic loading (Fig. 2).
+As part of a broader research effort to improve knowledge on the behavior of moment connections recommended by FEMA-350, Hajjar et al investigated the adequacy of the design provisions for column stiffening, including both continuity and doubler plate detailing, for non-seismic and seismic design conditions, and proposed alternative column stiffener details.

+Component testing included monotonically loaded pull-plate experiments, cyclically loaded beam-to-column connections, and parametric finite element analyses.
+They concluded that the "AISC non-seismic design provisions for local web yielding and local flange bending are reasonable and slightly conservative in calculating the need for column stiffening."
+They also provided new design equations for the limit states of local flange bending, local web yielding, and panel zone shear in fully-restrained moment connections, and presented doubler plate details that avoids welding to the column k-line, and that performed satisfactorily under monotonic loading (Figure 2) and cyclic loading.

-In other work, Tort and Hajjar (2004) reviewed the seismic performance of rectangular concretefilled steel tubes (RCFT) columns and beam-columns on the basis of how damage progressed through testing, both for monotonically- and cyclically-loaded specimens, for tests conducted worldwide.
+In other work, Tort and Hajjar reviewed the seismic performance of rectangular concretefilled steel tubes (RCFT) columns and beam-columns on the basis of how damage progressed through testing, both for monotonically- and cyclically-loaded specimens, for tests conducted worldwide.
 Deformation-based and energy-based damage functions were used to quantify this data.
-This database of information provides a platform from which reliability-based performance-based design provisions can be developed for RCFT.
+This database of information provides a platform from which reliability-based performancebased design provisions can be developed for RCFT.